 St Andrew's Primary School update

-Pupils and staff from St Andrew's Primary School will move to a new temporary home in the Newport Live Connect Centre on Monday 19 April.
+Junior pupils and staff from St Andrew's Primary School will stay in the Newport Live Connect Centre for the next two years.

 The key stage two building in Corporation Road was closed earlier this year after the discovery of a significant structural issue.

 Initial investigations revealed the issue to be more widespread than hoped and work is continuing to get a complete understanding of the situation as well as finding potential long-term solutions.

 Following the closure of the school in the spring, year six pupils moved to Lliswerry High with the rest of the junior school relocating to the Connect Centre.